Feel the rush by zip line, kayak, horse, or ATV—take your pick!

 Does your life kind of feel like turkey on wheat?
 Sure, everyone loves a decent sandwich, but sometimes you’re just in the mood for a bold, exotic change to spice things up (hello, pastrami with extra horseradish!).
 Allow SLO CAL to refresh your sense of adventure and satisfy your hunger for blood-pumping fun that makes you feel...well...alive!
 With a tidal wave of outdoor activities to fit every skill level, everyone—even the “indoor cats” among us—can feel the rush.

 Catch a wave

-Jack up the Beach Boys and dive head first into a true California past time.
+Jack up the Beach Boys and dive headfirst into a true California pastime.
 Never surfed before?
 No problem!
 You can rent everything you need, from a surfboard or boogie board to a wetsuit (and sage advice) in Pismo Beach.
 If exploring the coast by kayak is more your speed, you’re in luck.
 Avila Beach and Morro Bay are known for their calm waters (which are also optimum for stand-up paddle boarding, which—we promise—is not as hard as it sounds).

 Zip it good

 The wind in the hair, the mountains on the horizon and nothing but a harness suspending you hundreds of feet above fast-moving vineyards.
 If “fear of heights” is not in your vocabulary, then zip lining at Margarita Adventures in Santa Margarita should totally be on your SLO CAL bucket list.
 With multiple lines—including a new line that allows you to ride tandem with a friend or sweetie—there’s no better time to see the region’s oak-studded terrain from a new vantage point.